vilcabamba-ecuador/vilcabamba-ecuador.github.io/README.md

 *COMMENT*:  It turns out hospitals and their workers are just as dumb and greedy as you.

 ## Find out about the man who leads all you mask-wearers and vaccinators -Anthony Fauci-
-[The nephew of America's greatest modern President -John F. Kennedy- writes book exposing the leader of Vaccine pushing Worldwide ](https://www.bitchute.com/video/aaSaAho6uVPA/) "*Anthony Fauci *
+[The nephew of America's greatest modern President -John F. Kennedy- wrote a  book exposing the leader of Vaccine pushing Worldwide ](https://www.bitchute.com/video/aaSaAho6uVPA/) "*Anthony Fauci *
 - cut the vocal cords of puppies and held them in cages to be eaten by sand flees
 - injected babies with known deadly drugs and even after they began dying, continued the experiment claiming the drugs were not the cause ..."
+- and so much more ...

 ## Question One ...
-How is it true that I have not worn a mask in two years ...
-And I have been kissing, hugging and doing all normal things with probably 50 local friends for 2 years in Vilcabamba that do *not*  wear masks and --- have *not* been vaccinated ...
-And I have been interacting with over 100 *international* visitors to Vilcabamba ...
-And neither I nor they have gotten sick and gone to the hospital?
-I can assure you that I and the majority of the people i speak of above have had "Covid" and it has been no more than a mild flu.
-So, why is the government trying to push (and force) vaccines on everyone?
-Look around you, how many people you know have died of "Covid" in their homes?
-How many have gone to the hospital -than died- and than you received a "Covid" death certificate?
+I have not worn a mask in two years nor been vaccinated.
+I **do not** spend any amount of time with vaccinated or mask-wearing individuals.
+My social interactions include all normal hugging, kissing and distance as before 2 years ago.
+My honest estimate is that my group of contacts includes 50 locals and brief periods around 100 international visitors to Vilcabamba.
+How is it that not one of these people -and myself- have suffered anything more than normal colds and flu?
+We **avoid** hospitals -maybe that is part of our continuing health.

 ## Question Two
 Why is the government trying to vaccinate children when they have less that 1 in 50,000 chance